p-hueber/prefetcharr/README.md

 can do so by either calling `docker logs prefetcharr` or by checking the logging directory you configured.

+If you enable the `user` option to run as a non-root user (e.g. `user:
+"1000:1000"`), make sure the host directories mounted to `/config` and `/log` have matching ownership and permissions as the specified UID/GID.

 [sonarr]: <https://sonarr.tv>
 [jellyfin]: <https://jellyfin.org>